 Other than an awesome name, this plant is one of the most unique you'll find for freshwater aquariums.
 You might also see this plant referred to as 'Downoi', but they're the same plant species.

 - Lighting Conditions: Growth is optimal in medium lighting.

 - Appearance: Detailed 'zigzag' pattern; unique to freshwater aquariums.

-If you read a bit about Crypts, you'll probably find a few horror stories of purchasing this plant, only to have it completely 'melt', or decay, away.
+If you read a bit about Crypts, you'll probably find a few horror stories of purchasing this live aquarium plant, only to have it completely 'melt', or decay, away.

 - Water Conditions: 72-78 Degrees Farenheight

-- Lighting Conditions: Grows best in low lighting due to slow growth
+- Lighting Conditions: Grows best in low light due to slow growth

 - Appearance: Varied, thin to medium-thickness leaves that grow quite long

 This is extremely common for this species, but—if you give it some time, it'll come back as a tough, vigorous plant.
 These are fast growth plants—it'll take a while for it to get to its full size, but it does quite well in low-light conditions, and is very tolerable of many types of water conditions.
 I personally have crypts in my tanks in my home.